azzen/lab-smtp/README.md

 ## How to use the application

-Before launching the app, you must build the application using the following command: `mvn clean package`.
-You should be able to launch the jar application with the `java jar executable.jar`.
+Before launching the app, you must build the application using the following command: `mvn clean package` and copy the `config` to the same location as the jar file.
+Then you should be able to launch the jar application with the `java jar executable.jar`.

 ### Application configuration